Azelaic Acid Explained (40 Studies): EVERYTHING You Need To Know

-Let’s start our investigation by comparing AzA to other popular acne medications.
+Let’s start our investigation by comparing azelaic acid to other popular acne medications.

 Azelaic Acid vs. Benzoyl Peroxide.

-How does AzA compare against Benzoyl peroxide?
+How does azelaic acid compare against benzoyl peroxide?
 Pretty damn well.
 In fact, almost identically.
-In one study 580 people were either given 15% Azelaic Acid, 5% Benzoyl Peroxide, or 1% Clindamycin (an antibiotic).
+In one study involving 580 people, subjects were either given 15% Azelaic Acid, 5% Benzoyl Peroxide, or 1% Clindamycin (an antibiotic).
 They were told to apply whatever they got every day for 4 months.

-The results: Clindamycin sucked balls (can you tell I’m not a fan of topical antibiotics?), and AzA proved to be as effective as Benzoyl Peroxide.
-Overall, it reduced acne by about 70% on average without the side effects Benzoyl Peroxide had.
+Clindamycin sucked balls (can you tell I’m not a fan of topical antibiotics?), and azelaic acid proved to be as effective as benzoyl peroxide.
+Overall, it reduced acne by about 70% on average without the side effects benzoyl peroxide had.
 (5)

 Azelaic Acid vs. Tretinoin (Retin-A).

-Studies comparing the effectiveness of AzA as an acne treatment, particularly against Benzoyl Peroxide, Tretinoin (Retin-A), and antibiotics have been replicated with similar results time and time again, the first as early as 1982.
-(7, 8, 9, 10, 11, 12) One study even found AzA was effective against adult acne when other treatments were not.
+Studies showing the effectiveness of azelaic acid as an acne treatment, particularly against Benzoyl Peroxide, Tretinoin (Retin-A), and antibiotics have been replicated time and time again, the first as early as 1982.
+(7, 8, 9, 10, 11, 12) One study even found azelaic acid was effective against adult acne when other treatments were not.
 (13)